scottdavidschroederjr/scottdavidschroederjr.github.io/projects.md

 ---

 ## Projects

-This is a page where I'll link to all of my coding projects I've worked on throughout the years...
+My coding projects I've worked on over the years.
+Click on the link to head to the GitHub repo for each project for more information.

 ## [Powershell GUI](https://github.com/scottdavidschroederjr/powershellGUI)